-SAN FRANCISCO, CA — Judge Susan Illston of the Northern District of California granted preliminary approval of a $4.5 million class action settlement today on behalf of two proposed classes of California residents who cosigned bail bond premium financing agreements with Bail Hotline Bail Bonds (a/k/a DMCG, Inc.), but were not provided with a legally-required “Notice to Cosigner.”
+SAN FRANCISCO, CA — Judge Susan Illston of the Northern District of California granted final approval of a $4.5 million class action settlement today on behalf of two proposed classes of California residents who cosigned bail bond premium financing agreements with Bail Hotline Bail Bonds (a/k/a DMCG, Inc.), but were not provided with a legally-required “Notice to Cosigner.”

 In its order, the Court appointed Salahi PC and Edelson PC as Co-Lead Class Counsel, in recognition of the work their attorneys performed to secure the settlement.
 Yaman Salahi, founder of Salahi PC, has been litigating the case since 2022, including handling court hearings and settlement negotiations.
 The lawsuit is Abeyta v.
 DMCG, Inc., Case No. 3:22-cv-07089-SI (N.D.
 Cal.).